lejacobroy/Tidalrr/README.md

 - generate .pls and .m3u8 playlist files
 - create and sync Plex Playlist from Tidal Playlists
 - create an api webserver that can be used with Lidarr
-- package it in a docker container
+- ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
+- ✅ documentation

 ## 🎨 Libraries and reference